andrewM202/cset/Dictionary.md

 - **Lexical Scoping** : Each local scope can see the local scopes that contain it, and all scopes can see the global scope.

-- **Recursion** : Is when a function calls itself.
+- **Recursion** : Occurs when a function calls itself.
 It is useful when you want to solve a problem by calculating every possibility to an answer until you find the right one.